Political structure of the Chinese communist government

 Zhao Ziyang 1987 - 1989

 The central committee consists of the inner 'Politburo' of the Standing Committee as well as the Provincial governors and senior party officials.
 Younger, more junior, members sit on the committee as a proving ground (for instance as mayors of large cities).
 It has just over 350 members who are selected by the Communist Party Congress.

 The Chinese system has inherited some of the less useful attributes of the Imperial Civil Service.
 A job as a government official has been considered a good, secure job for a thousand years or more.
 The Civil Service has many grades and is stuffed full of bureaucratic functions.
 Following a tortuous official route is the only way of getting decisions made and implemented.
-There are continuing efforts to root out graft as corruption has for centuries been ‘accepted’ as art of the job.
+There are continuing efforts to root out graft as corruption has for centuries been ‘accepted’ as part of the job - there is limited scrutiny and accountability.
+Ordinary Chinese take the view that such wasteful bureaucracy is inevitable, even the Chinese heaven and hell is stuffed full of a complex hierarchy of bureaucrats.
 In the dying days of the Qing dynasty an official was given a nominal salary, this was considered as an incentive for him to work hard to exact bribes and commissions rather than doing very little.

 After a Civil War it is often the case that the Army stays in power for a long while.
 In China the People’s Liberation Army (PLA) was for a long time inseparable from both the government and the party.
 The role of the Army (and other services) was re-invigorated by the Cultural Revolution.
 It was Army backing that brought back both Mao and Deng from the sidelines.
 In the Tiananmen Incident it was the power play between military and party leaders that determined the outcome.
 In the last 30 years a slow reduction of military involvement in politics has taken place.